CIS125D Database Application Dev I

 Tuition: credit Fees: $12

 Microsoft Access will be used in the course.
-The software can be obtained for free from Azure Dev Tools for Teaching, In addition, you will need a word processor such as Microsoft Word or OpenOffice Writer, and a pdf reader.
-Word and Excel can be obtained for free from Office 365 for Students.
+The software can be obtained for free from Azure Dev Tools for Teaching.
+In addition, you will need a word processor such as Microsoft Word or OpenOffice Writer, and a pdf reader.
+All of MS Office can be obtained for free with Access.
 You can instead use Google Drive to create and edit documents.

 If you do not have access to a Windows computer you can either install a virtual machine on your computer or let the instructor know by the end of the 4th week so remote access to a Windows machine can be arranged.